 - Increase business revenue

 The Ninja Technique

 A bad customer experience can make your clients and customers pull back from using your products and services.
 But it may not always be easy to deliver them on the first go either.
-Hearing what they truly need is the first step to improve customer experience and to avoid losing clients.
+Hearing what they truly need is the first step to improving customer experience and avoiding losing clients.

-So you need to have a reliable telephony system to receive requests and feedbacks and address them accordingly.
+So you need to have a reliable telephony system to receive requests and feedback and address them accordingly.
 But that being said, not all telephony services have the same features or quirks.